Shubham-Thakur06/BabylonJs-Angular-App/README.md

 ## Usage

-Using the app is intuitive, and we've designed it to be user-friendly.
+Using the app is intuitive, and I've designed it to be user-friendly.
 Here are some basic usage instructions:

 2. **Draw 2D Polygons**:

-    - Left-Click to start drawing a 2D polygon.
+    - Left-click to start drawing a 2D polygon.
-    - Right-Click to finish the 2D polygon.
+    - Right-click to finish the 2D polygon.

 2. **Extrude 3D Polygons**: